Ski Guide training

 We will be skiing mostly in national parks or Alberta provincial parks where mountain rescue is free.
 For national parks you need to have purchased the proper vehicle permits for rescue to be free.
 Please purchase these permits before the trip, they are available at the park information centres.

 It is unlikely, but we may also ski on British Columbia crown lands, where you may be charged for a mountain rescue.
 If a rescue is required it could cost many thousands of dollars.
 If you wish to purchase mountain rescue insurance make sure to research options carefully to make sure they are appropriate for your situation.
-Here are some companies that provide this service:
+Go to my Mountain Rescue page for information about whether rescue insurance is required and options to purchase it.

 Questions?